 - Email email@example.com

-The K-5 Technology Curriculum is based on the ISTE Technology Standards as well as NDV Schoolwide Learning Expectations.
+The K-8 Technology Curriculum is based on the ISTE Technology Standards as well as NDV Schoolwide Learning Expectations.
 Classes meet weekly in the NDV Computer Lab.
 At the beginning of the year, students review device basics, practice keyboarding and deepen their understanding of Internet safety guidelines.
 As the year progresses students work on projects coordinated with their core subjects using a variety of tools including the MS Office Suite.
-In the forth grade students have a school email account available to them and Google Apps are taught in the forth and fifth grades.
+In the forth grade students have a school email account available to them and Google Apps are taught beginning in the 4th Grade.
 Additional online resources are available to students through the Catholic Teachers Resource Network including: Mathletics, BrainPop & BrainPop Jr., RazKids, Learn360 and Into Science.

-Below is an overview of skills that students will learn and examples of what they should be able to do by the end of fifth grade.
+Below is an overview of skills that students will learn and examples of what they should be able to do by the end of eighth grade.

 - Digital Citizenship learn how to be safe and responsible online using the Common Sense Media Digital Citizenship Curriculum.